onqtam/headjack/docs/why/7_REPUTATION.md

 > "Never ask anyone for their opinion, forecast, or recommendation.
 Just ask them what they have—or don’t have—in their portfolio." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1176143-never-ask-anyone-for-their-opinion-forecast-or-recommendation-just)

 > "You can't build a reputation on what you are going to do." - [Henry Ford](https://www.goodreads.com/quotes/7482-you-can-t-build-a-reputation-on-what-you-are-going)

+> "If you’re not acting on your beliefs, then they probably aren’t real." - [Edward Snowden](https://www.azquotes.com/quote/916625)

+> "Courage can't be counterfeited - it's a virtue which escapes hypocrisy." - [Napoleon](https://twitter.com/oldbooksguy/status/1678484140570599424)

+> "It is so easy to be wrong-and to persist in being wrong-when the costs of being wrong are paid by others." - [Thomas Sowell](https://twitter.com/ThomasSowell/status/1475910807405924354)

 > "I love Twitter: you can make predictions that sound smart and go viral and then delete them when you end up being completely wrong." - [Nikita Bier](https://twitter.com/nikitabier/status/1677733311723245568)